Networking

 Reserved network addresses

-After you successfully create a Memorystore for Valkey instance, Memorystore reserves two network addresses for the instance.
+After you create a Memorystore for Valkey instance, Memorystore reserves two network addresses for the instance.
 They are used to serve the traffic for your instance.
 One of these is the discovery endpoint that you use to connect to your instance.

-Supported networking architecture
+Supported networking architectures

 Memorystore for Valkey supports the network architectures described in this section.